MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/content-security-policy-headers.md

 > [!WARNING]
 > Microsoft's cloud services, including web versions of Teams (*teams.microsoft.com*), Outlook (*outlook.com*), and Microsoft 365 (*microsoft365.com*) domains are migrating to the new *cloud.microsoft* domain by June 1, 2024.
-The migration affects your app's critical functionality and requires you to configure your app to ensure uninterrupted end user experience.
+The migration affects your app's critical functionality and requires you to perform the following steps before June 1, 2024:
->
-> To ensure your Teams app doesn't lose critical functionality, perform the following steps before June 1, 2024:
 >
 > 1. Update TeamsJS SDK to v.2.19.0 or higher.
 For more information about the latest release of TeamsJS SDK, see [@microsoft/teams-js - npm](https://www.npmjs.com/package/@microsoft/teams-js).
 >